ManashaaU/meme-mask/README.md

 # meme-mask
 the app where your humor gets to shine without filters, logins, or boring forms.
 No email.
-No password.
-Just vibes.
+No password. *Just vibes*.

 # 😂 MemeMask

 Welcome to **MemeMask** — the app where your humor gets to shine without filters, logins, or boring forms.
-No email.
-No password.
-Just vibes. ✨
+✨ UNLEASH YOUR INNER MEME LORDS

 ---